-FDA issued a warning to Juul for violating the federal regulations.
+FDA issued a warning to Juul for violating federal regulations.
 Juul had not applied for approval for producing and selling its vaping pods as a safe alternative to traditional smoking.
 It had asked Juul to provide more details on the nicotine salts in e-fluids and proof for its claims.

 Following the warning from FDA, Juul stopped most of its advertising in the U.S. and introduced a new age-screening system in the stores to restrict minors from getting the e-cigarettes.
-They had sponsored research that proved that more than 40 percent of adult smokers quit smoking because of Juul’s e-cigarettes.
+They sponsored research that proved that more than 40 percent of adult smokers quit smoking because of Juul’s e-cigarettes.
 We aren’t sure how far this is real.
 However, the long-term damages are yet to be researched.

 As per the latest update on June 23rd, 2022, the FDA denied Juul’s application to continue selling its vaping device and four types of liquid pods: Virginia-tobacco-flavored and menthol-flavored pods with nicotine levels of 5% and 3%, respectively, and asked it to stop selling all of its products.

 Juul filed an emergency motion with the United States Court of Appeals for the District of Columbia, seeking a stay of the FDA ban’s implementation.
 On June 24th, a three-judge panel of the appeals court granted Juul a temporary reprieve and halted the FDA ban.
 The court has asked for an explanation from the FDA.

-We are not sure what’s going to happen to the past decade’s king of the e-cigarette market in Juul lawsuits 2022.
+We are not sure what’s going to happen to the past decade’s king of the e-cigarette market in Juul lawsuits 2023.
 But for sure, the ongoing and new lawsuits that are arising are like the “sword of Damocles” dangling on its head.
 It has to face the consequences of its pernicious actions.

-We should thank the school districts and state governments for taking the culprit before the law on time to harness its giant leaps.
-If you are affected due to Juul e-cigarettes as a minor you can contact a Juul lawyer and either join a Juul class action lawsuit or pursue a personal injury lawsuit.
+We should thank the school districts and state governments for taking the culprit before the law in time to harness its giant leaps.
+If you are affected due to Juul e-cigarettes as a minor, you can contact a Juul lawyer and either join a Juul class action lawsuit or pursue a personal injury lawsuit.

 Since synthetic nicotine does not come under the existing categories of the FDA, the well-wishers want the FDA to categorize them under drugs and regulate them too.
 We are not sure what chemicals and illicit additives are used to prepare the synthetic nicotine.